Near Ringgold in Catoosa County, Georgia — The American South (South Atlantic)

 This is a memorial to all of the lives that were lost on the trail of Tears.

 Location.
 34° 54.386′ N, 85° 4.632′ W. Marker is near Ringgold, Georgia, in Catoosa County.
-Marker is at the intersection of Catoosa Parkway and Chattanooga Road (U.S. 41), on the right when traveling west on Catoosa Parkway.
+It is at the intersection of Catoosa Parkway and Chattanooga Road (U.S. 41), on the right when traveling west on Catoosa Parkway.
 This historical marker is located in a roadside park, that features several historical markers and an Old Stone Church.
-The text
+The text of this historical marker is cut into a flat, polished stone and then affixed to a pile of smaller cut and uncut stones.
+Touch for map.
+Marker is at or near this postal address: 39 Catoosa Pkwy, Tunnel Hill GA 30755, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
-Stone Church (a few steps from this marker); Stone Church And Catoosa Station (a few steps from this marker); Old Stone Presbyterian Church (within shouting distance of this marker); Old Federal Road (about 300 feet away, measured in a direct line); Cherokee Springs Confederate Hospital (approx. 0.9 miles away); Catoosa Springs Confederate Hospitals (approx. 1.4 miles away); Confederate General Patrick Cleburne's Emancipation Proposal (approx. 1½ miles away); General Patrick R. Cleburne Memorial (approx. 1½ miles away).
+At least 8 other markers are within 2 miles of this marker, measured as the crow flies: Stone Church (a few steps from this marker); Stone Church And Catoosa Station (a few steps from this marker); Old Stone Presbyterian Church (within shouting distance of this marker); Old Federal Road (about 300 feet away, measured in a direct line); Cherokee Springs Confederate Hospital (approx. 0.9 miles away); Catoosa Springs Confederate Hospitals (approx. 1.4 miles away); Confederate General Patrick Cleburne's Emancipation Proposal (approx. 1½ miles away); General Patrick R. Cleburne Memorial (approx. 1½ miles away).
 Touch for a list and map of all markers in Ringgold.

 Credits.
-This page was last revised on October 5, 2022.
+This page was last revised on August 4, 2025.
 It was originally submitted on August 6, 2014, by Dale K. Benington of Toledo, Ohio.
-This page has been viewed 632 times since then and 24 times this year.
+This page has been viewed 1,101 times since then and 36 times this year.
 Last updated on October 4, 2022, by Darren Jefferson Clay of Duluth, Georgia.
 Photos: 1, 2, 3, 4, 5, 6. submitted on August 6, 2014, by Dale K. Benington of Toledo, Ohio. • Bernard Fisher was the editor who published this page.